 How memory is counted

-The Memory Profiler counts all the private memory pages that your app has committed, according to the Android system.
+The numbers you see at the top of the Memory Profiler (figure 2) are based on all the private memory pages that your app has committed, according to the Android system.
 This count does not include pages shared with the system or other apps.

-When compared to the previous Android Monitor tool, the new Memory Profiler records your memory use differently, so it might seem like your memory use is now higher.
-The Memory Profiler monitors some extra categories that increase the total, but if you only care about the Java heap memory, then the "Java" number should be similar to the value from the previous Android Monitor.
+When compared to memory counts from the previous Android Monitor tool, the new Memory Profiler records your memory differently, so it might seem like your memory use is now higher.
+The Memory Profiler monitors some extra categories that increase the total, but if you only care about the Java heap memory, then the "Java" number should be similar to the value from the previous tool.

 And although the Java number probably doesn't exactly match what you saw in Android Monitor, the new number accounts for all physical memory pages that have been allocated to your app's Java heap since it was forked from Zygote.
 So this provides an accurate representation of how much physical memory your app is actually using.

-- Which objects were allocated and how much space they use.
+- What type of objects were allocated and how much space they use.

-The list of allocated objects appears below the timeline, grouped by class name and sorted by their heap count, as shown in figure 2.
+Once you select a region of the timeline (or when you finish a recording session with a device running Android 7.1 or lower), the list of allocated objects appears below the timeline, grouped by class name and sorted by their heap count.

 To inspect the allocation record, follow these steps: